moonik/scrum-web/README.md

 Go to the root folder, open the command line and type here: **mvn clean install** - this command will install all neccessary dependencies for back end side.

 Front end:<br/>
 Go to the frontend folder (src package), open the command line and type here: **npm install** - this command will install all neccessary dependencies for the front end.
+<br/> Also next dependencies should be installed: <br/>
+npm install bootstrap@4.0.0<br/>
+npm install jquery<br/>
+npm install popper.js angular-popper<br/>

 **How to run the application**:<br/>
 To run this application go to the root folder open the command line and type here: **mvn spring-boot:run**.
 This will start the back end server.
 Now, go to the frontend folder in src package and again open the command line and type here: **npm start** - this command will start the front end server.